Integrated Benefits Bring Real ValueMay 24, 2023

 Emergency Room visits account for an estimated $8.3 billion in spending each year in the U.S. When clinical teams have a full picture of each member’s health story, including physician visits and medication regimens, many types of ER visits can be avoided, saving money, time and worry for patients, and preventing patients’ exposure to other illnesses.
 Integrated benefits result in 17% fewer instances of all unnecessary ER visits, at an average cost of $1,695 per visit3.

-Chronic conditions, such as diabetes, heart disease and depression, account for $1.1 trillion in health care costs, and $2.6 trillion in lost productivity each year in the U.S. For members with diabetes, integrated medical and pharmacy benefits results in 19% fewer ER visits, with an average of $1,695 per visit.
+Chronic conditions, such as diabetes, heart disease and depression, account for $1.1 trillion in health care costs, and $2.6 trillion in lost productivity each year in the U.S. For members with diabetes, integrated medical and pharmacy benefits results in 19% fewer ER visits, with an average cost of $1,695 per visit.
 In addition, integration reduces preventable admissions by 13%.
 A hospital admission costs an average of $13,9203.

 Specialty Drugs are prescribed for complex, chronic conditions.
 They are used by only about 2% of the population but account for 50% of total drug spend.
 Through specialty drug management, health insurers can see both medical and pharmacy data.
 This means the clinical team can determine if the medication is being prescribed correctly, if the correct dosage is being administered, and ensure there is not waste3.